ipref/ietf/transition-to-ipv6-with-ipref.md

 ### Transitioning Process

-Transitioning process with IPREF takes advantage of IPREF's flexibility to operate in all combinations of IPv4/IPv6 configurations:
+Transitioning process with IPREF takes advantage of IPREF's flexibility to operate in all combinations of address spaces:

 ```
         network A   Internet   Network B